Chairman Degnan. Director Foye. Commissioners.

 And that’s just on the existing single 7′ wide path you have now.
 Imagine the offsets that would result from having an AASHTO-compliant facility that increased cycling capacity ten-fold.2

-Lest that sound extreme, bear in mind that New York City Council Transportation Chair Ydanis Rodriguez, who represents Washington Heights and supports the GWB’s widening, has also called for enhancements to the NYC bike grid to encourage and support eight times current travel by 2030.
+Lest that sound extreme, bear in mind that NYC Council Transportation Chair Ydanis Rodriguez, who represents Washington Heights and supports the GWB’s widening, has also called for enhancements to the NYC bike grid to encourage and support eight times current travel by 2030.

 Further, that bike travel across the GWB has in recent years been growing 50% faster than the city overall.3